hwahyeon/korean-stroke/README.md

 ### `strokeCounter(string)`

 - **Parameters**
-  - `string` (String): The Korean string to calculate.
+  - `string` (String): The Korean string to calculate strokes for.
 - **Returns**
-  - (Number): A total stroke count of the input string.
+  - Number: Total stroke count of Korean characters in the input string.

 ## License
-This project is provided under the MIT License.
+MIT License